Social Security benefits make up 33% of total retirement income for Americans over 65

 Getting an early start and following a plan can help your clients prepare for a secure retirement.
 With solid planning and disciplined choices, your clients can aim to achieve a retirement they've hoped for.

 Click each age range below to explore how Social Security can be an important part of retirement planning at every age.

 Thinking about Social Security now provides options later.
 Your clients are working hard, earning benefits that will reward them in the future.
 Help them imagine their retirement and living securely in a future that they can start shaping today.

-Sit down with your clients and help develop a retirement plan.
+Sit down with your clients and help develop a retirement strategy.
 How much income will they want?
 How much income will Social Security alone provide?
-You can calculate their anticipated Social Security benefits at SSA.gov/MyAccount.
+You can calculate their anticipated Social Security benefits at SSA.gov/myaccount.

 Deciding when to claim benefits is the most common question clients ask.
 That’s because it’s one of the most important financial decisions they’ll make as they build their retirement plan.
 As clients get closer, make sure to talk with them and their spouses, about their individual circumstances.